 Please note: There is a bit of mature language in this speech.
 It’s one sentence.
-If you are easily offended, errm…avert your eyes, whatever.
+If you are easily offended, errm…plug your ears, avert your eyes, whatever.
 It’s where he’s talking about Dr. Dijkstra.

 This speech reminds me that when I started hearing about gene therapies being used to treat disease, I got the idea that this was a form of programming–reprogramming cells to operate differently, using the “machine code” of the cell: DNA.

 While scientists are discovering that there’s computation going on around us in places we did not suspect, Kay was, and still is, trying to get us developers to make our software “alive,” capable of handling change and growth–to scale–without being disturbed to a significant degree.
 That’s what his conception of OOP was based on to begin with.
 A key part of this is a late-bound system which allows changes to be made dynamically.
 Kay makes the point as well that the internet is like this, though he only had a tiny hand in it.